OmarBedawi/my_first_e-store/readme_files/testing/testing.md

 * The site has responsive elements on every page.
 The homepage hides the logo button on smaller devices.
 The navbar collapses to a mobile dropdown on medium and small devices.
 The e-Book cover cards are displayed in a row of 6 on xl screens, 3 on large screens, 2 on medium and small, and 1 on xs screens.
+Instead e-Book reader cards are displayed in a row of 4 on xl screens, 3 on large screens, 2 on medium and small, and 1 on xs screens.
 Shopping Bag, Checkout and Profile pages all shifts to make it easier to view and understand on smaller devices.

 Overall, the site has a very responsive design with an aim to make information more digestible (rather than just to make it move).